On the set of normalized dilatations of fully-punctured pseudo-Anosov maps: Double hook circuits

 \section{Double hook circuits}

-As explained in the introduction, we must further improve the bound of \Cref{thm:introsinglehook} in order to prove \Cref{thm:introdilthm} (at least in the one boundary component case).
+As explained in the introduction, we must further improve the bound of \Cref{thm:introsinglehook} (at least in the one boundary component case) in order to prove \Cref{thm:introdilthm}.
 In this section we present one possible approach for obtaining an improvement.
 The idea is to use two hook circuits or a circuit that hooks twice.
 In contrast with using single hook circuits in \Cref{sec:singlehook}, we refer to this approach as using double hook circuits.
 The resulting improved bound is recorded as \Cref{prop:doublehookbound}, which we will explain in \Cref{subsec:doublehookbound}.

 Unfortunately, we are unable to show that such double hook circuits always exist.
 In \Cref{subsec:doublehookobstruct}, we describe the obstructions to their existence.
 This understanding of obstructions will be used in \Cref{sec:oneboundary} to show that when $T_f$ has only one boundary component, we can sometimes bypass the obstructions and use the sharper bound in \Cref{prop:doublehookbound}.